kaanapan/CodeWars-Activity/README.md

 This repository is not for CodeWarriors.
 If you are stuck while solving a problem and looking for a hint/solution, please ask a question about it.
 Please do not just jump into solution and copy-past a solution.

-# CodeWars My Top 10 Solutions

 Instead of putting all my solutions to this repository, I wanted to pick, arguably, my top 10 solutions to the problems that I want to share with you.
 I also included the Katas that I created and translated from one language to another.
 If you want to see all my statistics in CodeWars please look at my profile:
 [lonkaan - CodeWars](https://www.codewars.com/users/lonkaan)   ![CodeWars Badge](https://www.codewars.com/users/lonkaan/badges/micro)

+### CodeWars My Top 10 Solutions

 1. **[Evaluate Mathematical Expression](https://www.codewars.com/kata/52a78825cdfc2cfc87000005)**